Published:2025-04-04 | Last Updated: 2025-06-12 Views: 27

 (1) Pipe Standards

-Working steel pipe needs to comply with API 5L (oil pipeline pipe) or ASTM A53/A106 (seamless/SSAW steel pipe) to ensure that the chemical composition and mechanical properties are up to standard.
+Working steel pipe needs to comply with API 5L (oil pipeline pipe) or ASTM A53/A106 (seamless/SSAW steel pipes) to ensure that the chemical composition and mechanical properties are up to standard.

 EN 253 is commonly used in the European market, covering the overall prefabrication requirements for the working steel pipe, polyurethane insulation and polyethylene outer protection pipe.